HashNuke/heroku-buildpack-elixir/README.md

 * The buildpack will execute the command configured in `post_compile` in the root directory of your application after it has been compiled.
 This script can be used to build or prepare things for your application, for example compiling assets.

+## Development

+The build scripts to build erlang are in a separate repository - <https://github.com/HashNuke/heroku-buildpack-elixir-otp-builds>

 ## Credits

 &copy; Akash Manohar under The MIT License.
 Feel free to do whatever you want with it.